zenitysec/awesome-low-code/readme.md

 ### Citizen Automation and Development Platform

-A development platform for business users (citizen developer is a term for business users, not a role or a job title) that doesn't require coding skills and is based on intuitive drag&drop interfaces.
+A development platform for business users (citizen developer is a term for business users, not a role or a job title) that doesn't require coding skills and is based on intuitive drag & drop interfaces.
 Applications created in such platforms are usually made to automate or improve efficiency of business processes and of personal productivity, without going through IT.
 CADP are usually consumed as SaaS.

 - [Power Automate (Microsoft)](https://flow.microsoft.com/) - An online workflow service that automates actions across the most common apps and services.
 - [Zapier](https://zapier.com/) - Allows its users to easily connect and automate the apps they use.